HuiZhang0812/huizhang0812.github.io/_pages/about.md

 My research interest lies in computer vision and deep learning.
 My current research focuses on **image generation**, video generation, large language models, and vision-language models.
 My previous research focuses on anomaly detection.

-I am set to graduate in 2026 and am actively **seeking internships and job opportunities**.
+I am set to graduate in 2026 and am actively **seeking internship and job opportunities**.
 If you are interested in discussing potential collaborations or positions, please feel free to email me at hui_zhang23@m.fudan.edu.cn.